 Mr. Lakhani graduated with honors from the McCombs School of Business at the University of Texas with a B.B.A. in Finance.

-Jessica Paton Marshall
+Jessica Marshall de Kertanguy

 Ryan Nelson is a Managing Principal for Turnbridge Equities, a privately-held, vertically-integrated real estate investment and development firm with offices in New York, Los Angeles, Washington, DC and Austin.
 Ryan oversees the Company’s acquisitions, operations, and asset management activities, focused on value-add and opportunistic real estate investments throughout the US.